phreeza/manuscript_axon_potentials/doc/manuscript.md

 contributes mainly to the low-frequency dipole moment of the EFP.

 In contrast to the axial direction, the dipole hypothesis predicts a different scaling behaviour of the EFP for the radial direction.
 The dipole component becomes zero in the direction perpendicular to the dipole axis, and we thus expected quadrupolar or higher-order scaling behaviour in this case.
 In [@fig:distscaling]C we can see that this is indeed the case for the low-frequency component.
-The potentials scale as $r^{-3}$, and the amplitude is roughly unchanged.
-The high-frequency component also decayed cubically in the radial direction ([@fig:distscaling]D), and the difference in amplitudes was slightly diminished.
+The potentials scale as $r^{-3}$ and the difference in logarithmic amplitude between bifurcating and non-bifurcating case is roughly the same at all distances.
+The high-frequency component also decayed as
+$r^{-3}$ in the radial direction ([@fig:distscaling]D), and the difference in amplitudes was slightly diminished at larger distances.

 To better understand the frequency-specific contributions to the dipole moments, we calculated the scaling behaviour as a function of frequency.
 The